-The average level of seasonally adjusted non-agricultural employment in New York City for the third quarter was higher in 2014 than in 2013 by 90.3 thousand jobs (up 2.3%).
-On a quarter-to-quarter basis, New York City employment has increased in each of the last fifteen quarters - the last decline occurred in the third quarter of 2010 and is higher than at any time since 1950, the period for which non-agricultural employment records for New York City are available from the Bureau of Labor Statistics.
+The average level of seasonally adjusted non-agricultural employment in New York City for the fourth quarter was higher in 2014 than in 2013 by 87.3 thousand jobs (up 2.2%).
+On a quarter-to-quarter basis, New York City employment has increased in each of the last sixteen quarters - the last decline occurred in the third quarter of 2010 - and is higher than at any time since 1950, when non-agricultural employment levels for New York City were first recorded by the Bureau of Labor Statistics.

-The employment gain for New York City in the second quarter is consistent with an improving national economy; third quarter Real Gross Domestic Product ("RGDP") grew at an annualized rate of 3.5%, according to the most recent advance estimate released by the Bureau of Economic Analysis.
-The increase primarily reflected contributions from personal consumption expenditures, exports, state and local government spending, and non-residential fixed investments, and was partially offset by a decline in private inventory investment.
-Real Gross Domestic Product in the second quarter of 2014 grew at a robust 4.6%, but the vitality of the economy in both the second and third quarters contrasts with the sharp and unexpected first quarter decline in RGDP of 2.1%.
-The Bureau of Economic Analysis attributes the first quarter result, in part, to unusually harsh winter weather, which impacted agricultural production, construction activity and mining, among other industries.
-With only one other exception, the national economy has showed uninterrupted quarterly growth since the second quarter of 2009.
+The employment gain for New York City in the second quarter is consistent with an improving national economy; fourth quarter Real Gross Domestic Product ("RGDP") grew at an annualized rate of 2.6%, according to the most recent advance estimate released by the Bureau of Economic Analysis.
+The increase primarily reflected contributions from personal consumption expenditures, exports, state and local government spending, non-residential fixed investment, and private inventory investment, partially offset by a decline in federal government spending and an increase in imports.
+Fourth quarter RGDP growth slowed relative to third quarter growth as federal government spending, non-residential fixed investment and exports fell, while imports rose.
+The national economy has now grown in twenty of the last twenty-two quarters.

-The New York City metropolitan area's price inflation of 1.3% was lower than the national average of 1.8% in the third quarter of 2014.
-A 2.2% fall in the price of energy products dampened the overall rise in consumer prices: the Consumer Price Index ("CPI") exclusive of energy products increased by 1.6% in the New York-New Jersey-Long Island area.
-Consistent with the fall in overall energy prices, spot prices for New York Harbor conventional gasoline fell by 4.9% from an average price of \$2.885 to an average of \$2.743 per gallon between the third quarters of 2013 and 2014.
+The New York City metropolitan area's price inflation of 0.6% was lower than the national average of 1.0% in the fourth quarter of 2014.
+A 7.8% fall in the price of energy products dampened the overall rise in consumer prices: the Consumer Price Index ("CPI") exclusive of energy products increased by 1.5% in the New York-New Jersey-Long Island area.
+Consistent with the fall in overall energy prices, spot prices for New York Harbor conventional gasoline fell by 22.8% from an average price of \$2.698 to an average of \$2.082 per gallon between the fourth quarters of 2013 and 2014.

-In June 2014, the Federal Reserve Bank announced that its Open Market Committee would continue targeting the Federal Funds rate to the range of 0% to 0.25%, a range consistent with its statutory dual mandate to foster maximum employment within a context of price stability.
+In June 2014, the Federal Reserve Bank announced that the Federal Open Market Committee ("FOMC") would continue targeting the Federal Funds rate to the range of 0% to 0.25%, a range consistent with its statutory dual mandate to foster maximum employment within a context of price stability.
 The Federal Funds rate has remained in this range since late 2008, as financial and housing market crises deepened.
 In fact, the Federal Reserve Bank began to pursue expansionary intervention more than a year earlier as a response to the impending economic downturn: since the third quarter of 2007, the Federal Reserve Bank has sought to mitigate the consequences of recession by loosening the tight credit conditions that resulted from the national mortgage crisis.
-Confronting stubbornly high unemployment rates with no scope to reduce further the Federal Funds rate, in March 2009 the Federal Reserve Bank began a program of large scale purchases of government guaranteed assets.
+Confronting stubbornly high unemployment rates with no scope to reduce further the Federal Funds rate, in March 2009 the Federal Reserve Bank began a program of large-scale purchases of government guaranteed assets.
 The objective of the program, which was expanded in November 2010, was to raise the price of long-term securities, thereby lowering interest rates in order to stimulate investment in the economy.